qualityshepherd/brine/posts/of_yarn_and_bone.md

 - 4 `Devil's Bargain`: players describe a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
 - 1-3 nuanced failure.

-**Lower die** determines impact or consequence—how good is your success or how bad is your failure.
+**Lower die** determines impact, consequence or fictional positioning—how good is your success or how bad is your failure:
+- Combat: *Rolls: 2d6 → 6, 5* you succeed and deal serious damage
+- Climbing *Rolls: 2d6 → 6, 2* you reach the top but you're exhausted and on the edge
-- Example: Rolling 6, 5 in combat means you succeed and deal serious damage.
-Rolling 3, 1 means you fail and leave yourself badly exposed
+- *Rolls: 2d6 → 3, 1* you fail and leave yourself in a bad spot

 #### Injuries